 - Spring and summer internship programs

-- Alumni Connections and networking events, including Engineering Student-Alumni Speed Networking, Columbia Career Connections on LinkedIn, Employer Site Visits, and Professionals in Residence
+- Alumni Connections and networking events, including including CC Dinner & Discussion Series, Columbia Career Connections on LinkedIn, Employer Site Visits, and Professionals in Residence

 - Individual career counseling, workshops, and online resources to help with internship/job applications, interviewing, networking, negotiations, and the decision to pursue graduate school

-Housed in the Center for Student Advising, Preprofessional Advising supports alumni who are interested in applying to law and/or medical School.
+Housed in the Berick Center for Student Advising, Preprofessional Advising supports alumni who are interested in applying to law, medical, or business school.